aneto0/MARTe2/Docs/User/source/core/runtimeevaluator/evaluator.rst

   happen to the specified memory address.
 - In case an external location for a variable is not set, the variable is considered *internal* (this is the default behavior).
-  RuntimeEvaluator will be responsible of allocating space for all internal variables.
-The memory location of internal variables will be available after compilation by calling GetInputVariableMemory and GetOutputVariableMemory methods.
+  The RuntimeEvaluator will be responsible for allocating space for all the internal variables.
+The memory location of internal variables will be available after compilation by calling the GetInputVariableMemory and GetOutputVariableMemory methods.

 Compiling